ramennaut/ramennaut/README.md

 - **Collaborating.** I mostly work alone so I haven't gotten much practice in collaboration and contribution.
 - **Optimization.** I self-studied how to code so it's only now (that I'm studying CS in school) that I've been learning how to optimize my code.
 - **Planning.** I tend to overestimate or underestimate the time and resources I need to finish a project and that's something I've been working on.
+- **Publishing.** I don't exactly post my work publicly, which I want to change since I also want to document my progress.

+---
+**Colophon:** This README profile is a living markdown file -- always a work in progress.
+Last updated 18 Feb 2024 by <a href="https://github.com/ramennaut">ramennaut</a>.